 Check out the Apprenticeship for Businesses brochure.

 Industry newcomers are not the only ones suited for an apprenticeship.
 Current employees seeking advancement, current employees who need additional skills and knowledge, and those re-skilling for a new career could all benefit from an apprenticeship.
+If you have a great employee that needs additional skills to move to the next level, consider apprenticeship.

 Apprenticeships effectively train workers in a wide array of industry sectors